satiewaltz/project1/readme.md

-Project 1 - Dave Barthly
+# Project 1 - Dave Barthly

-Pseudo Code:
+## Pseudo Code

-This pseudo code was written as a reference to help me start off when I first began working, the finished code is significantly in form from what I wrote here.
-Due to working around bugs, and discovering how certain things behaved.
+_This pseudo code was written as a reference to help me start off when I first began working, the finished code is significantly in form from what I wrote here.
+Due to working around bugs, and discovering how certain things behaved._

-Though this and the final are similar on a conceptual level now that I read it over again.
+_Though this and the final are similar on a conceptual level now that I read it over again._
+***
 Var Bat Counter: 0; Gets incremented by the Bat object each time it is created

 Bat Object: Property: increments Bat counter Method: Randomizer - produces a random number Method of random Buttons: invoke a random button from the gamepad array using the Randomizer method: and number of buttons to add, passes in randomizer as a method.
 Each of the buttons will have an event listener to listen for button presses.
 Adds times to click to defeat as a property Each of the event listeners will decrement a counter on button press, if this counter is 0 the entire object should be removed from the dom.
 Display button from an array as an image, to tell player what button to press Successful button presses should increase the score Display method: call the above code to display above the sprite, and sprite itself.
 Append Bat objects to dom.
 But only if it has button property If counter 0: play an animation showing you celebrating